 APA Learning Objective: 2.5

-1.19.
-Which statement accurately differentiates the terms ontogenetic development and phylogenetic development?
+19. Which statement accurately differentiates the terms “ontogenetic development” and “phylogenetic development”?

-a) Ontogenetic development is the development of the human species while phylogenetic is the development of the individual.
+a) Ontogenetic development is the development of the human species while phylogenetic development is the development of the individual.

-b) Ontogenetic development is the development of apes while phylogenetic is the development of the human species.
+b) Ontogenetic development is the development of apes while phylogenetic development is the development of the human species.

-c) Ontogenetic development is the development of the human species while phylogenetic is the development of apes.
+c) Ontogenetic development is the development of the human species while phylogenetic development is the development of apes.

-d) Ontogenetic development is the development of individuals while phylogenetic is the development of the human species.
+d) Ontogenetic development is the development of individuals while phylogenetic development is the development of the human species.

 Answer: d